 There were not significant effects of level and source of vitamin A or D on uronic acid or total sulfur concentration in cartilage.
 However, on the high level of dietary vitamin D, uronic acid in cartilage was slightly increased (Trial I).
 Trends indicated that beta carotene increased and high levels of vitamin D lowered total sulfur in cartilage (Trial I).

 Malekpour, Akbar, "The Effects of Sources and Levels of Vitamin A and D on Some Aspects of Sulfur Metabolism" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5110.